mraad/arcgis-alluxio/README.md

 ## Track Assembly

-`TrackAssembler` is a Scala Spark application that reads the exported targets from an Alluxio based file, assemble them into a set of tracks and save the tracks into Alluxio.
-The target assembly is based on time and distance, where a track is composed of consecutive targets that are within a user defined space and time offset from each other.
+`TrackAssembler` is a Scala Spark application that reads the exported targets from an Alluxio based file, assembles them into a set of tracks and saves the tracks into Alluxio.
+The target assembly is based on time and distance, where a track is composed of a set of consecutive targets that are within a user defined space and time offset from each other.
 The result in Alluxio is in TSV format where the geometry is in WKT format.

 ### Building The Application